pspete/PoShPACLI/README.md

 - Requires Powershell v3 (minimum)
 - The CyberArk PACLI executable must be present on the same computer as the module.
-  - **NOTE**: Issues have been reported & observed when using the module with Pacli versions 4.X & 9.X.
-    - PACLI 7.2 was used for development, your mileage may vary with *any* other version.
+  - PACLI 7.2 was used for development, anything less is considered unsupported for use with this module.
 - A CyberArk user with which to authenticate, which has appropriate Vault/Safe permissions.

 ### Installation Options